 How far and how fast?

-For small children on their own bikes, five or ten miles is a real achievement; children in child cycle seats, on the back of tandems or on trailer-cycles should manage a bit further.
+For small children on their own bikes, five or 10 miles is a real achievement; youngsters in child seats, on the back of tandems or on trailer-cycles should manage a bit further.
 Until a few rides have given you a more reliable guide, assume your average speed will be no more than 5mph (including short, unplanned stops).

 If you make better time than this, it’s not a problem.
 It’s better to underestimate.
 You don’t want the ride to become an unpleasant endurance exercise.
 You can always extend trips up to 20 or 30 miles, or even further, as time goes by.

 There are a few things you can do to help level out your riding speeds, so you’re not accidentally drifting off the front.
-First, make sure the child-seat/child-trailer/trailer-cycle is on your bike.
+First, make sure the child seat or trailer is on your bike, or that you’re riding the trailer-cycle.
 Secondly, you should carry the luggage yourself – everything from spare jumpers and jackets to the toolkit and picnic.
 Lastly, change down to a really easy hill-climbing gear so that you’re ‘speed limited’.

 Choose your route